chinmaymk/angular-charts/README.md

 }
 ```

-## How to contribite
+## Contribute
+Thanks to all awesome [contributors](https://github.com/chinmaymk/angular-charts/network/members)

+Some things to follow

-Make sure all tests are passing.
-Thats about it.
+1. Make sure all tests are passing.
+2. Update this README if you are doing any change to config object.
+3. Avoid any changes in data format
+4. Keep backwards compatibility

 **Note**: Please don't send any PRs until you see this.
 I'm refactoring angular-charts.